treeverse/lakeFS/docs/setup/storage/blob.md

 ## Authenticate with Active Directory
 {: .no_toc }

-In case you want your lakeFS Installation to access this Container using Active Directory authentication (we will install in the next step), First go to the container you created in step 1.
+In case you want your lakeFS Installation to access this Container using Active Directory authentication, first go to the container you created in step 1.
 * Go to `Access Control (IAM)`
 * Go to the `Role assignments` tab
 * Add the `Storage Blob Data Contributor` role to the Installation running lakeFS.